Naim2000/Naim2000.github.io/guides/dolphin/priiloader.md

----
-title: "Installing Priiloader on Dolphin Emulator"
+# Installing Priiloader on Dolphin Emulator
----

 This guide will show you how to set up Priiloader on Dolphin Emulator.
 I'm assuming you already [installed the Homebrew Channel](/guides/dolphin-hbc).